Momo Mirage

-The Momo Mirage was an American Grand Touring coupe built in Italy.
+The Momo Mirage is an American Grand Touring coupe built in Italy.
 Several prototypes were completed in the early 1970s before the project was cancelled.

 History

 Conception

 The Momo Mirage was created by Peter Kalikow, with considerable input from Alfred Momo.
 Kalikow is an American businessman involved in construction and real estate, while Momo was a master mechanic, European automobile importer, and former manager of Briggs Cunningham's racing team.

 Kalikow and Momo met when the former bought a Jaguar XK-E from Momo's New York Jaguar distributorship.
 The two struck up a friendship, and Kalikow began spending many hours at the Momo Corporation's shops in Woodside, Queens.
 Kalikow and Momo talked about what they would like in a Grand Touring automobile, comparing the existing high-performance GTs and high-end luxury models with their ideal.
 As a result, Kalikow decided to design and build his own luxurious high-performance four-seat car.
 Kalikow outlined the car's general configuration, while Momo provided technical support and industry contacts.

 Kalikow embarked on the project in earnest in early 1968, and one of the first steps he took was to buy control of Momo's existing company, becoming the president of the Momo Corporation.